 If you have a Chase rewards credit card, you may have access to one of the card issuer’s popular redemption options — Chase Pay Yourself Back.
 Chase introduced the feature in spring 2020, during the COVID-19 pandemic.
-Because of lockdowns, cardholders were unable to redeem rewards for travel, so the move gave select Chase cardholders another way to use their points.
+Because of pandemic shutdowns, cardholders were unable to redeem rewards for travel, so the move gave select Chase cardholders another way to use their points.
 Chase Pay Yourself Back allows you to use points to pay for all or a portion of qualifying card purchases.

-Chase Pay Yourself Back is another way to redeem Chase Ultimate Rewards points.
+Chase Pay Yourself Back is another way to redeem Chase Ultimate Rewards® points.
 You can use points to pay for eligible purchases made with your card within the past 90 days.
 You don’t need to use points to pay for the entire purchase — you can redeem points and use them to cover part of the purchase cost.
 The redemption is a statement credit applied to your Chase bill.

-Chase Pay Yourself Back is a redemption option within the Chase Ultimate Rewards Program.
+Chase Pay Yourself Back is a redemption option within the Chase Ultimate Rewards® program.
 Cardholders can log into their online account and redeem available Ultimate Rewards points to cover eligible purchases listed under the Chase Pay Yourself Back option.
 Eligible purchase categories and point values vary between cards and may have different expiration dates.

 Chase Card | Redeem Points For | Point Value | End Date |